U.S. judge rules against Expedia in United Airlines fare listings lawsuit

 An injunction would have required United, part of Chicago-based United Continental Holdings Inc, to provide Expedia with fare and schedule information for all its publicly available flights, including those after Sept.
 30.

 Expedia did not immediately respond to requests for comment.
+United had no immediate comment.

 The dispute came as some carriers try to reduce distribution costs by encouraging travellers to book directly rather than through online travel agencies such as Bellevue, Washington-based Expedia.